dudapichum/dudapichum/README.md

-### Oie sou a Maria Eduarda, sou estudante de big date e desenvolvimento de sistemas 👋
+### Oie sou a Maria Eduarda, sou estudante de big data e desenvolvimento de sistemas 👋

 Here are some ideas to get you started: